xiix0/scam/README.md

-If you tell the truth you don't have to remember anything.
-		-- Mark Twain
+If you sow your wild oats, hope for a crop failure.